 You can also set your own thresholds with spread betting using something called a Withheld Level.
 If you want your maximum win or maximum loss to be 20x your bet amount, you are able to do that.
 It does limit your winning potential, but it also limits how much you can lose on a game and it is entirely up to you.

-PointsBet is available in New Jersey, Iowa, and Indiana and you can take advantage of the spread betting option in all three of those states.
+PointsBet is available in Colorado, Illinois, Indiana, Iowa, Kansas, Louisiana, Michigan, New Jersey, New York, Pennsylvania, West Virginia and Virginia and you can take advantage of the spread betting option in all three of those states.

-If you sign up using the bonus code ATS, up to $1,500 in free bets will be available to you upon your first deposit.
+If you sign up using the bonus code ATS2000, up to $2000 in free bets will be available to you upon your first deposit.
+Find out how the bonus bets work at PointsBet.
 PointsBetting, or spread betting, isn’t the only unique bet type at PointsBet.
 In fact, they have over 500 different ways to bet certain games between the different styles of betting and the different props that are offered.

 As a trailblazer in this new frontier of legalized sports betting in the United States, you would be crazy not have an account at PointsBet.